margaretstorey/emsezurich2023/activities/project2.md

 # Project 2
-#### To be completed on and by the end of the day Thursday Nov 2nd, 2023.
+#### To be completed on and by the end of the day Thursday November 2nd, 2023.

 This project will be done in groups of three-four students (five groups overall, group members will be assigned).